Foreign Legion in the Balkans: 1915-1919

 Foreign Legion - Company - Balkans - Map - 1917 - Gradobor - Vatiluk - Karasouli

-Until mid-March 1918, having formed two pelotons of two platoons each, the legionnaires alternated between their bivouac and the front line (to the extreme right), especially on Piton Brun (Brown Hill, also known as position K6) and on Piton des Guetteurs (Observer Hill, also AK6).
-Accompanied by two machine gun platoons of the 2e CM, the Legion’s pelotons relieved themselves every two weeks.
+Until mid-March 1918, the legionnaires, organized into two pelotons of two platoons each, rotated between their camp and the front line’s far-right section, notably Piton Brun (Brown Hill, also K6) and Piton des Guetteurs (Observer Hill, also AK6).
+Supported by two machine gun platoons from the 2e CM, these pelotons relieved each other every two weeks.

-Four days later, the unit was reinforced by two sergeants and 27 legionnaires.
+Four days later, two sergeants and 27 legionnaires reinforced the unit.

-On December 14, General Sarrail left the command of the AAO.
-He was replaced by General Guillaumat.
-At the end of December, the change of command occurred even in the AFO.
-General Régnault was replaced by General Henrys.
+On December 14, General Sarrail relinquished his command of the AAO to General Guillaumat.
+In late December, the AFO’s command also shifted, with General Régnault succeeded by General Henrys.

 Foreign Legion - Company - Balkans - Map - 1917 - Karasouli - Oreovica - Smol - Bajalca - Makukovo - Bogoroditsa